-The animals you won’t believe exist as pets in Canada
+The animals you won’t believe are kept as pets in Canada

 When you think of wild animals like crocodiles, leopards or tigers, you might think of foreign, exotic landscapes – like the tropics of Australia, African savannahs or jungles of South Asia.
 You might then be surprised to learn that thousands of these wild animals exist in Canada... as pets.

-New World Animal Protection data has now revealed that Canadians own millions of wild animals, also referred to as exotic animals, despite these animals being entirely unsuitable as pets.
+World Animal Protection data has revealed that Canadians own millions of wild animals, also referred to as exotic animals, despite these animals being entirely unsuitable as pets.

 Altogether, an estimated 1.4 million wild animals are kept as pets in Canada.